trydave/Mentor4Nepal/README.md

 Theme: Application of geospatial technologies and artificial intelligence (GeoAI).
 The field is not limited and the project can be object detection such as land cover and features, supporting sustainable development goals in the land, water, forest, crop, and energy dynamics, linking people’s perception, activities, government action/policy to climate change, etc.

 A project can be an individual or a group (3 max.).
-Priority will be given to novelty, use of open-access data, tools, and impact on the society.
+Priority will be given to novelty, use of open-access data, tools, and impact on society.
 Financial support can be provided for a promising project depending on the necessity and impact of the work.
 It is voluntary participation for your future growth, especially in academia.
 It will focus on the enhancement of one’s skill set.
 The concept will be yours and you will be leading the project to a successful first-authored publication.
 I will simply guide you by answering your queries, linking the right resources, and step-by-step process of academic research and publication.
 Full Article Processing Charge (APC) will be supported for the open access publication in SCIE-indexed journals.
 See previous M4N publications: https://www.researchgate.net/project/Mentor4Nepal-Initiative and some #M4NUpdates: https://www.linkedin.com/feed/hashtag/?keywords=m4nupdate.

 Interested candidates (National and International) can email me at tridevacharya[at]gmail.com with their queries.
 To initiate any collaboration for their desired mini-project (which can be simple at this stage), please complete the following instructions (use any one method to create a sharable folder):
 - 1. [Preferred] For better collaborative writing, install BOX Drive on your Laptop/Computer via https://e3.boxcdn.net/box-installers/desktop/releases/win/Box-x64.msi.
 Signup with Google https://account.box.com/signup/personal?tc=annual for 10GB cloud space and go to https://app.box.com/ then create a folder name (see right top corner): Mentor4Nepal_FullFirstNameInitialLastName_TDA. eg. Mentor4Nepal_TriDevA_TDA.
 While creating add both of my email addresses: tridevacharya@gmail[dot]com and tdacharya[at]ucdavis.edu in the "Invite Additional People" as Editor.
 Now, this folder is shared with me and I can also edit everything.
 - 2. For fast internet with SSO accounts, and who are comfortable with online Google File Stream Drive install via https://dl.google.com/drive-file-stream/GoogleDriveFSSetup.exe and create a shared drive: Mentor4Nepal_FullFirstNameInitialLastName_TDA. eg. Mentor4Nepal_TriDevA_TDA.
 Add contributor with email address: tridevacharya@gmail[dot]com and tdacharya[at]ucdavis.edu.
 Now, this drive is shared with me and I can also edit everything.
 - 3. For an SSO account with OneDrive [Most student emails from university are eligible for 1TB OneDrive and free Office 365 Student] install or start and login OneDrive https://www.microsoft.com/en-us/microsoft-365/onedrive/download.
 Go to the OneDrive folder, and create a folder: Mentor4Nepal_FullFirstNameInitialLastName_TDA. eg. Mentor4Nepal_TriDevA_TDA.
 Go online and share via email address: tridevacharya@gmail[dot]com and tdacharya[at]ucdavis.edu.
 Now, this drive is shared with me and I can also edit everything.
 - 4. [Google is phasing out and shifting to step 2]For slower internet or offline working, install Google Drive on your Laptop/Computer. https://dl.google.com/tag/s/appguid%3D%7B3C122445-AECE-4309-90B7-85A6AEF42AC0%7D%26iid%3D%7B9648D435-67BA-D2A7-54D2-1E0B5656BF03%7D%26ap%3Duploader%26appname%3DBackup%2520and%2520Sync%26needsadmin%3Dtrue/drive/installbackupandsync.exe .
-Go to https://drive.google.com/ and create a folder name: Mentor4Nepal_FullFirstNameInitialLastName_TDA. e.g. Mentor4Nepal_TriDevA_TDA.
+Go to https://drive.google.com/ and create a folder named Mentor4Nepal_FullFirstNameInitialLastName_TDA. e.g. Mentor4Nepal_TriDevA_TDA.
 Select that folder and you will see a human and + symbol, add there my email address: tridevacharya@gmail[dot]com and tdacharya[at]ucdavis.edu.
 Now, this folder is shared with me and I can also edit everything.
 - Add MiniProject_applicaiton (https://docs.google.com/document/d/1Pm88SIC2nj1vLPFRRX1k7ld4nJ-os2Jd6mZiMuJtTck) in the folder and try to fill as much as possible.
 Simple ideas are welcome and can be improved collaboratively over time.
-- I will add a few files and folders later, then we will work together on them as the next step.
+- I will add a few files and folders later, and then we will work together on them as the next step.
 - Install Mendeley via https://desktop-download.mendeley.com/download/Mendeley-Desktop-1.19.8-win32.exe.
 Create an account with your Gmail here https://www.mendeley.com/join and log in to the app.
 Finally, watch this tutorial https://youtu.be/H4osP8Gp3Kk.
 To collaborate, create a group (consult for the name of the group) and invite via my and other members' Gmail, install Word and browser plugins, and start importing the bibliography on the group, not a private folder.
 Use PDF drag and drop for ease but use DOI search for accurate ones.

 In addition, one should think of it as an opportunity to create a life-long mentor-mentee relationship to help each other for a long-term career via Facebook Group [Request only approved after a successful proposal of a project].
 One-on-one career counseling will be provided along with a tailored career/research guide based on one’s interest and future milestones such as Education, Job, Investment, Settlement, Marriage, Partner's career, Kids, Family, Society, etc. Understanding these milestones from an early age and balancing them is the key to a happy future.
-One should carefully consider important questions like how much education I need, how much money I need to sustain my future, or when is a good time to marry, start a family and settle.
+One should carefully consider important questions like how much education I need, how much money I need to sustain my future, or when is a good time to marry, start a family, and settle.
 An ideal case is always realizing all these in Nepal together with the family and living happily.
 Read https://www.facebook.com/story.php?story_fbid=10159465595218501&id=795108500.

-To share the progress and reflect on the blocks, a half an hour biweekly meeting is preferred.
+To share the progress and reflect on the blocks, a half-hour biweekly meeting is preferred.
 One may go to Google Calendar https://calendar.google.com/ and create a biweekly meeting with the title "Biweekly Meeting: InitialsFirstLastName_TDA" e.g. Biweekly Meeting: TDA_TDA adding me as a guest with my Gmail only.
 For Nepal, 6-9:00 AM is fine with me. **Do check**, Modify events for guests so that I can adjust time as per my schedule. </br>

 First, follow the blog here: https://mentor4nepal.blogspot.com/ or https://www.facebook.com/Mentor4Nepal </br>